-- Shoulder gymnastics: Do a few gentle shoulder and neck rolls right before a test to keep your shoulders nice and loose while you work.
+- Shoulder gymnastics: Do a few gentle shoulder rolls right before a test to keep your shoulders nice and loose while you work.
 You can even do them during a test if you need a refreshing break.

 Have Fun With Yoga

 Yoga can help you in serious ways, but it also can be a lot of fun.
 You can smile during yoga, and even laugh, which is a great stress reliever too.
 Yoga can be done alone or with friends.
 And you can do it at home, at a yoga studio, or in the park.